uclaacm/tla-dev-intern-training-w21/week-3p-designing-with-figma/Figma Day 1.md

 Design is visual storytelling.
 The process of creating a successful design should be analogous to writing a successful essay: your user will be introduced to your product, interact with it, and should come away feeling like they have had a coherent experience.

 When you wrote five-paragraph essays, you were probably told to always "tie your evidence back to your thesis".
-When we

-In order to become consistent, we have to ask questions of ourselves:
+When we design, we should also make sure that we always tie our designs back to these two questions:

 * What is the takeaway? (or, what do we want our audience to gain from our product that they hadn't had before?)
-* What is the package? (or, how are we presenting this product?
-What angle are we taking?
+* What is the theme? (or, what angle are we taking?
+How are we "packaging" our product to consumers?
 How do we separate ourselves from similar organizations or products?)

 Spotify's answers to the above questions would be: